ussian/Vim-Config/Arch-Base-Install-+-Grub-(BIOS).md

 Now to install some not 100% esiential, but i still think that it´s nesesarry.<BR>
 `pacman -S dialog iw networkmanager network-manager-applet gnome-keyring`<BR>
-you´ll be asked what package to choose ill just go with the default `mesa-libgl` (you may want to google the different packages)<BR>
+you´ll be asked what package to choose.
+Ill just go with the default `mesa-libgl` (you may want to google the different packages)<BR>

 Create a root password.<BR>
 `passwd`<BR>
-Now enter a root password of choice (Make it secure!)<BR>
+Now enter a root password of choice, twice.
+(Make it secure!)<BR>

+Now the restart process.
+First jump out to the root on the bootmedia:<BR>
+`exit`<BR>
+Then unmount your drives and partions<BR>
+`umount -R /mnt`<BR>
+And at last reboot the system<BR>
+`systemctl reboot`<BR>
+When the system is shutdown (in the reboot sequence) unplug the bootmedia or make sure that your bios doesnt boot into you arch-iso bootmedia

+##Personalisation of arch